Abu Wardah: Manhunt

 The Jakarta Post reported on 25 March 2016 that, "at least 2,500 military and National Police personnel have been on deployment since January, hunting for Santoso and around 34 of his followers".

 On 23 June 2016, Muhamad Nasir, former leader of the Mantiqi III, called on Santoso to surrender.
 "Enough Santoso, get down here, it's better to turn yourself in, have a sympathy for your family.
 You have nothing to aim for", he said.

 In January 2016, there was speculation that Santoso may have been killed after a photograph of a corpse was widely circulated.
 National Police spokesman Suharsono said the body was not that of Santoso.

 Death

-On 23 July 2016, Indonesia national police said DNA testing had confirmed that the dead body was that of Santoso.
+On 23 July 2016, Indonesia national police said DNA testing had confirmed that the deceased body was that of Santoso.
 "From the DNA test results, it's positive and confirmed that one of the corpses is Santoso," said Brig.
 Gen. Boy Rafli Amar, a national police spokesman.